anovos/anovos-docs/docs/anovos-modules-overview/overview/index.md

     b. *Feature Recommender*:
     This sub-module featuring 3 methods, to recommend features to users based on their ingested data dictionary consists of attribute name & attribute description.
 Further this module provides a comprehensive mapping method from the ingested data dictionary to either available features, or their own feature corpus.
+5. **Data Transformer**:
+    In the alpha release, the data transformer module only includes some basic pre-processing functions like binning, encoding, to name a few.
+These functions were required to support computations of the above key modules.
+A more exhaustive set of transformations can be expected in future releases.
+6. **Data Report**:
+    This module is a visualization component of Anovos.
+All the analysis on the key modules is visualized via an HTML report to get a well-rounded understanding of the ingested dataset.
+The report contains an executive summary, wiki for data dictionary & metric dictionary, a tab corresponding to key modules demonstrating the output.

 Note: Upcoming Modules - Feature Wiki, Feature store, Auto ML, ML Flow Integration